top of page

 Cumulative Watch Minutes on YouTube

 Under high school band instructors, Sarah Bost and Elliot Weeks, I expanded my repertoire from classical to jazz.
 Apart from the relationships I formed with them and peers, improvisation was by far the most valuable asset I gained in the Seattle Prep Jazz Band.
 In 2021, I learned "Dear Theodosia" from Hamilton by ear and began improvising over it.
-After a few sessions, I'd created my first song, an instrumental parody now published as "Daydreams."
-Now I was not restricted to merely telling stories others had written.
-I discovered that I could create and tell my own stories and express my own feelings beyond the limits of the sheet music.
+After a few sessions, I'd created my first song, an instrumental parody now published as "Daydreams," feeling a sense of freedom coming from creating rather than solely interpreting.

-For years, I believed instrumental music was superior to music with lyrics because words limited expression, but after becoming enthralled with Luis Miguel's 80s Latin Pop ballads, I realized that my favorite type of music is the one that brings the most people together, motivates one the most, heals the most, and so on.
-Realizing lyrics act as conduits rather than limitations within music led me to begin songwriting in the summer before college and begin vocal training at Brown University under the focused, expert direction of Boston-based vocalist Tyler Cesario in October 2024.
-In a matter of months, I was accepted into the Brown University Applied Music Program for Voice, directed by Fred Jodry, allowing me to take part masterclasses and performances.
-Beyond vocals, I also picked up the guitar and began composing for an album, focusing on a lead single yet to be named.
+For years, I believed instrumental music was superior to music with lyrics because words limited expression, but after becoming enthralled with Luis Miguel's 80s Latin Pop ballads, I realized lyrics give more direction to the music to drive a more powerful message home, leading me to begin songwriting in the summer before college and begin vocal training at Brown University under Tyler Cesario in Oct 2024.
+In a matter of months, I was accepted into the Brown University Applied Music Program for Voice, allowing me to take part masterclasses with grammy-awarded artists and performances.
+I also enjoyed collaborating with classmates on music projects and decided to pursue music making more independently to allow myself to focus on building a career within the medical sciences.

 Daniel Soto Parra NK Piano Studio